yxcsu/PLNet/README.md

-# Palm-leaf manuscript plant genus identification based on PLNet
+# PLNet: a non-destructive and efficient plant species identification method for palm-leaf manuscript
 ## Background
-There are millions of palm-leaf manuscripts distributed around the world that require the determination of their plant genera to carry out subsequent traceability, conservation, restoration, and exhibition efforts.
-However, the traditional method for identifying the plant genus of palm leaf manuscripts is too inefficient.
-In this study, a method named PLNet was proposed for **p**alm-**l**eaf manuscript plant genus identification based on Efficient**Net**.PLNet is a quick and automated method for palm-leaf manuscript plant genus identification when the labeled training data is limited.
+There are millions of palm-leaf manuscripts distributed around the world that require the determination of their plant species to carry out subsequent traceability, conservation, restoration, and exhibition efforts.
+However, the traditional method for identifying the plant species of palm leaf manuscripts is too inefficient.
+In this study, a method named PLNet was proposed for **p**alm-**l**eaf manuscript plant species identification based on Efficient**Net**.PLNet is a quick and automated method for palm-leaf manuscript plant species identification when the labeled training data is limited.

 ![overview](overflow.png)
 ### Package required: